meilisearch/meilisearch-go/readme.md

 This Go library is a client for the MeiliSearch Database.

 Currently the whole API is not yet implemented.

-This is not yet usable in production.
+**Warning: WIP this is not yet usable in production.**

 ### Dependencies